Sales Rep Ramp

 The best way to measure your sales rep ramp is by combining data from your HR system and your CRM.
 Your CRM contains sales performance data like bookings and opportunities won, and your HR system helps you contextualize that data with each rep’s start date to get a historical view of your ramp rate.

 But many companies end up measuring sales ramp rates by quota attainment instead.
-They look at their CRM data and see how long it takes, on average, for a new sales rep to meet 100% of quota.
+They look at their CRM data and see how long it takes, on average, for a new sales rep to meet their full quota.
 There are a couple of problems with this approach:

 - Productivity vs. Quota: The quota attainment method bases ramp times on how quickly reps can meet the benchmark you set.
 But what if there are flaws in quota planning or hiring and your team is underperforming?
 Focusing on historical productivity instead of future quota attainment improves the accuracy of financial assumptions.